 Dr. Song served as the very first visiting fellow on healthcare policy in the California Department of Insurance in 2013.
-He is President of Physicians for a National Health Program California and is currently a board member of Healthcare Now, Physicians for a National Health Program, and Progressive Democrats of America.
+He is President of Physicians for a National Health Program California and is currently a board member of Mercy Corps, Physicians for a National Health Program, The Center for Health and Democracy, and Progressive Democrats of America.

 Dr. Song graduated with honors from the University of Chicago and received his M.D. degree from George Washington University.
 He completed his residency in radiation oncology at the University of Chicago where he served as Chief Resident and did a brachytherapy fellowship at the Institute Gustave Roussy in Villejuif, France.
 He was also awarded an ASTRO research fellowship in 1995 for his research in radiation inducible gene therapy.